-Existing Proposed Explanation (h) without authority under this Act, prints any ballot paper or what purports to be or is capable of being used as a ballot paper at an election; (i) being authorized by the Chief Electoral Officer to print the ballot papers for an election, fraudulently prints more ballot papers than he or she is authorized to print; (j) constructs or has in his or her possession a ballot box containing a compartment, appliance, device or mechanism by which a ballot paper m ay be secretly placed or manipulated; (k) supplies or causes to be supplied to an election officer, or uses for the purposes of an election, a ballot box containing a compartment, appliance, device or mechanism by which a ballot paper may be secretly placed or manipulated; or (I) makes a written record of the printed serial number appearing on the counterfoil of a ballot paper. (g) without authority under this Act, destroys, takes, opens or otherwise interferes with a ballot box or book or packet of ballot papers; (h) without authority under this Act, prints any ballot paper or what purports to be or is capable of being used as a ballot paper at an election; (i) being authorized by the Chief Electoral Officer to print the ballot papers for an election, fraudulently prints more ballot papers than he or she is authorized to print; (j) constructs or has in his or her possession a ballot box containing a compartment, appliance, device or mechanism by which a ballot paper may be secretly placed or manipulated; (k) supplies or causes to be supplied to an election officer, or uses for the purposes of an election, a ballot box containing a compartment, appliance, device or mechanism by which a ballot paper may be secretly placed or manipulated; or (l) makes a written record of the printed serial number appearing on the counterfoil of a ballot paper.
+Existing Proposed Explanation capable of being used as a ballot paper at an election; (i) being authorized by the Chief Electoral Officer to print the ballot papers for an election, fraudulently prints more ballot papers than he or she is authorized to print; (j) constructs or has in his or her possession a ballot box containing a compartment, appliance, device or mechanism by which a ballot paper m ay be secretly placed or manipulated; (k) supplies or causes to be supplied to an election officer, or uses for the purposes of an election, a ballot box containing a compartment, appliance, device or mechanism by which a ballot paper may be secretly placed or manipulated; or (I) makes a written record of the printed serial number appearing on the counterfoil of a ballot paper. (h) without authority under this Act, prints any ballot paper or what purports to be or is capable of being used as a ballot paper at an election; (i) being authorized by the Chief Electoral Officer to print the ballot papers for an election, fraudulently prints more ballot papers than they are authorized to print; (j) constructs or has in their possession a ballot box containing a compartment, appliance, device or mechanism by which a ballot paper may be secretly placed or manipulated; (k) supplies or causes to be supplied to an election officer, or uses for the purposes of an election, a ballot box containing a compartment, appliance, device or mechanism by which a ballot paper may be secretly placed or manipulated; or (l) makes a written record of the printed serial number appearing on the counterfoil of a ballot paper.
+000 Indivious at a five to us North Offences for Improperly Influencing Voters Inducement of voters No change.